 - Cardboard - this is the kind I use

 - Glue - Aleene's Tacky Glue works well, also I love Bearly Art Glue

 - Gesso Primer - I used both black and white gesso

 - Paint colors for travel trailer:

-- Free pattern for the little cardboard trailer in the Paper Glitter Glue library June 2021
+- Design No. 118 - free pattern for the little cardboard trailer in the Paper Glitter Glue library June 2021

 - A way to cut out the pattern - I used my Cricut Maker to cut the pieces, but it is pretty easy to cut by hand